MCMC using $\textit{bouncy}$ Hamiltonian dynamics: A unifying framework for Hamiltonian Monte Carlo and piecewise deterministic Markov process samplers: Applications

 The inference relies on a Gibbs scheme applied to the joint posterior $(x,\Gamma, \mathcal{T})$, whose bottleneck is updating from the conditional $x \mid \Gamma, \mathcal{T}, y$.
 As in the application of the previous section, we vary the choice of sampler for this conditional update.
 This conditional follows a $535\times 21 = 11,235$ dimensional truncated normal distribution of the form:

-Special features of this posterior make the HBPS an attractive choice of sampler.
-The covariance matrix of $\Sigma(\Gamma, \mathcal{T})$ depends on the other parameter values, and hence changes during each scan of the Gibbs sampler.
-This makes exact sampling with HMC \citep{pakman2014exact} prohibitively expensive, requiring a 11,235 dimensional matrix inverse each iteration to simulate Hamiltonian dynamics.
+Special features of this posterior make the \HBPS{} an attractive choice of sampler.
+The covariance matrix $\Sigma(\Gamma, \mathcal{T})$ depends on the other parameter values and hence changes during each scan of the Gibbs sampler.
+This makes exact sampling with \HMC{} \citep{pakman2014exact}, which requires inverting a 11,235 dimensional matrix at each iteration, prohibitively expensive.
 On the other hand, the dynamic programming trick of \citet{zhang2021large} allows us to compute matrix-vector multiplications by the precision matrix in $O(np^2)$ time instead of the usual $O(n^2p^2)$.
-Both BPS and HBPS rely only on this operation for their implementation.
+Both \BPS{} and \HBPS{} rely only on this operation for their implementations.
 Another feature is the high correlation between the two parameters $x$ and $\Gamma$ which leads to slower mixing when updating them conditionally \citep{liu2001monte}.
-The deterministic and reversible nature of the HBPS dynamics allows for a joint update via an operator splitting scheme \citep{nishimura2020discontinuous, shahbaba2014split}.
-The splitting scheme approximates the \textit{joint dynamics} on $x, \Gamma$ for time $\Delta t$ via a scheme similar to Section 2.2.2 of \citet{zhang2022accelerating}: we first simulate the dynamics of $\Gamma$ given the initial value of $x$ for a half step $\Delta t/2$, then simulate the dynamics of $x$ given the updated $\Gamma$ for a full step $\Delta t$, and finally simulate $\Gamma$ given the final position of $x$ for a half step $\Delta t/2$.
+The deterministic and reversible nature of the \HBPS{} dynamics allows for a joint update via an operator splitting scheme \citep{nishimura2020discontinuous, shahbaba2014split}.
+The splitting scheme approximates the \textit{joint dynamics} on $(x, \Gamma)$ for time $\Delta t$ via a scheme similar to Section 2.2.2 of \citet{zhang2022accelerating}: we first simulate the dynamics of $\Gamma$ given the initial value of $x$ for a half step $\Delta t/2$, then simulate the dynamics of $x$ given the updated $\Gamma$ for a full step $\Delta t$, and finally simulate $\Gamma$ given the final position of $x$ for a half step $\Delta t/2$.

-\citet{zhang2022accelerating} update $x$ conditionally on $\Gamma$ using the BPS, which we replicate as a baseline using the same parameters.
-For comparison, we run two Gibbs samplers utilizing the HBPS.
-The first simply updates $x$ with the HBPS and a tuned travel time of 1.
+\citet{zhang2022accelerating} update $x$ conditionally on $\Gamma$ using the \BPS{}, which we replicate as a baseline using the same parameters.
+For comparison, we run two Gibbs samplers utilizing the \HBPS{}.
+The first simply updates $x$ with the \HBPS{} and a tuned travel time of 1.
 The second uses the joint update of the $\Gamma$ and $x$ with operator splitting, with the number of steps taken decided by the \nuts{}.
 For all the samplers and both conditional and joint updates, sampling of $\Gamma$ relies on the Gaussian momentum based Hamiltonian dynamics with leapfrog approximation.
-Ten percent of the samples from all methods are discarded as burn in.
+Ten percent of the samples are discarded as burn-in.